 Marketing emails are used to advertise products or services and try to convince the recipient to do something.

-There are also transactional emails that are used to give information related to a specific action that a user has taken, such as instructions or confirmation of an action.
-These emails are usually shorter and are focused on providing information.
+Transactional emails provide information tied to a specific user action, such as instructions or confirmation of an action.
+These emails are usually shorter and focused on providing information.
 They can include some marketing material, but their main purpose is to build trust with the recipient.

 Here’s an example of a transactional email: